overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 - The product meets the requirements of the following: EN 60947-1; EN 60947-6-2; EN 55011; EN 61000-4-2.
 - The product retains its functionality in any position in space.
-- Case material - aluminium.
+- Case material - aluminum.
 - Harmful substances in amounts exceeding maximum permissible concentrations are absent.

 **Table 3** – USB-RS485 extension module technical specifications